Linda McClain: Religious Liberty

-Reproductive rights
+Reproductive Rights

 McClain has examined the language surrounding the decision to have an abortion in legal decisions, noting that when the U.S. Supreme Court listed non-life-threatening reasons for abortion, such as convenience and not wanting children, it implied that the pregnant woman's desires outweighed the fetus's possible life.
 McClain has also written about how abortion opponents describe the decision to have an abortion as an "irresponsible" choice.
-McClain rejects this idea, noting that many women choose to have an abortion because they believe it would be wrong to bring a child into their current social and economic situation.
+McClain rejects this idea, instead saying that many women choose to have an abortion because they believe it would be wrong to bring a child into their current social and economic situation.
 McClain believes women should have the right to choose abortion in these instances, and she does not believe government should encourage women to refrain from sexual intercourse if they are not prepared to provide for any resulting children.
 She has examined the description of men as unable to control their sexual urges as a cultural excuse of men's conduct, and rejects that women should be responsible for ensuring men commit to any children resulting from sexual activity by requiring the couple marry before having sex.
-Don Browning counters that government encouragement of sexual activity within marriage does not have to burden women with that responsibility, but can move it to the institution of marriage via societal expectations that are placed on both men.
+Don Browning counters that the government encouragement of sexual activity within marriage does not have to burden women with that responsibility, but can move it to the institution of marriage via societal expectations that are placed on both men.
 McClain, however, believes that American legal and cultural changes have rendered the channeling of sex into marriage obsolete.

-Irresponsible language is also applied to women who choose to give birth.
-McClain has discussed how descriptions of single mothers, teenage mothers, and mothers receiving welfare as irresponsible has led to beliefs that single mothers are immoral.
+McClain believes irresponsible language is also applied to women who choose to give birth.
+McClain has discussed how descriptions of single mothers, teenage mothers, and mothers receiving welfare as irresponsible have led to beliefs that single mothers are immoral.

-McClain has asserted that examining abortion through a relational feminist lens puts abortion rights at risk by encouraging women to be legally required to take on traditional responsibilities.
+McClain has asserted that examining abortion through a relative feminist lens puts abortion rights at risk by encouraging women to be legally required to take on traditional responsibilities.